unsonnet/nativo/docs/current-api-endpoints.md

 **Features:**
 - Lists all jobs for the authenticated user
-- Returns reference data with presigned image URLs (1 hour expiration)
+- Returns only the first reference image as a presigned URL (1 hour expiration) for optimal data transfer
 - Includes creation date (YYYY-MM-DD format) based on reference.json file modification time
-- Includes favorite products with full details for each job
 - Results sorted by creation date (newest first), then by job name
-- Only includes jobs that have valid reference data
+- Only includes jobs that have valid reference data with images
 - Scoped to authenticated user's jobs only
+- Lightweight response optimized for dashboard listing

 ---